Felly Bull

 4. If you’re including the potatoes, peppers and red onion, arrange these around the chicken on the tray, drizzle with olive oil and season with salt and freshly ground pepper.

 5. Also now season the chicken with salt and freshly ground black pepper.
-Roast for 60 to 70 minutes, occasionally (at least 3 times) brushing the pan juices back over the chicken and the vegetables.
-Check that the temperature of the breasts are 74C – I use my Thermapen to do this.
+Roast for 60 to 70 minutes, occasionally brushing the pan juices back over the chicken and the vegetables (at least 3 times).
+Check that the temperature of the breasts are 74C – I use my meat thermometer to do this.

 6. Remove the chicken from the oven, transfer the potatoes to a serving dish, and keep warm.
 Cover the chicken with tin foil and let it rest for 5 minutes.

-7. Serve the chicken with the optional potatoes and vegetables, or some chunky oven chips and salad.
+7. Serve the chicken with the optional potatoes and vegetables, or sides of your choice.

 Did you make this recipe?